-This table indicates that the balance of RECs currently in the portfolio is slightly out of balance with the goals of the Act; however, this table does not reflect RECs from the upcoming Spring 2022 Subsequent Forward Procurement for RECs from utility-scale wind, solar, and brownfield site photovoltaic projects or quantities from ABP reopening that are not yet associated with ICC-approved REC delivery contracts.
+This table indicates that the balance of RECs currently in the portfolio is slightly out of balance with the goals of the Act.
 Additionally, because Section 1-75(c)(1)(C)(iii) provides that "no renewable energy credits from contracts entered into before June 1, 2021 shall be used to calculate whether the Agency has procured the correct proportion of new wind and new solar contracts," the balance of wind RECs versus solar RECs is best assessed on a forward-looking basis.